nanophysics/heater_thermometrie_2021/doc_design/README.md

 The labber combobox will signal the statemachine the change state.

 In state HEATING CONTROLLED these values will be used:
-  * ControlWriteTemperature
+  * ControlWriteTemperature_K
-  * ControlWriteTemperatureToleranceBand
+  * ControlWriteTemperatureToleranceBand_K
-  * ControlWriteSettleTime
+  * ControlWriteSettleTime_S
-  * ControlWriteTimeoutTime
+  * ControlWriteTimeoutTime_S

 The settle time starts when switching from term_off to term_on(defrost/off/manual/controlled).

-## Change of ControlWriteTemperatureAndSettle
+## Change of ControlWriteTemperatureAndSettle_K

-ControlWriteTemperatureAndSettle is always set by the labber driver to -1K.
+ControlWriteTemperatureAndSettle_K is always set by the labber driver to -1K.
-Setting ControlWriteTemperatureAndSettle will set ControlWriteTemperature.
+Setting ControlWriteTemperatureAndSettle_K will set ControlWriteTemperature_K.
-Setting ControlWriteTemperatureAndSettle will reset error counter to 0.
+Setting ControlWriteTemperatureAndSettle_K will reset error counter to 0.
-Settrig ControlWriteTemperatureAndSettle will prevent counting errors till the command returns.
+Settrig ControlWriteTemperatureAndSettle_K will prevent counting errors till the command returns.

 # Micropython standalone